ADESHOKANBOLAJI/ADESHOKANBOLAJI/README.md

 - 👀 I’m interested in creating solutions with tech
 - 🌱 I’m currently learning Python, Machine Learning, Computer Vision and Deep Learning
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me via email hello@dotun.digital
+- 📫 How to reach me via email dotun.tma@gmail.com

 <!---
 ADESHOKANBOLAJI/ADESHOKANBOLAJI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.